Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - I learned to give... not because I have too much.
 But because I know how it feels to have nothing.
 - I think the saddest people always try their hardest to make people happy because they know what it’s like to feel absolutely worthless and they don’t want anyone else to feel like that.
 - The loneliest people are the kindest, The saddest people smile the brightest.
 The most damaged people are the wisest.
 All because they do not wish to see anyone else suffer the way they do.
-- “In an era of breadlines, Depression, and wars, I tried to help people get away from all the misery; to turn their minds to something else.
-I wanted to make people happy, if only for an hour.” —Busby Berkeley
+- In an era of breadlines, Depression, and wars, I tried to help people get away from all the misery; to turn their minds to something else.
+I wanted to make people happy, if only for an hour. - Busby Berkeley
 - Let me tell you this: if you meet a loner, no matter what they tell you, it's not because they enjoy solitude.
 It's because they have tried to blend into the world before, and people continue to disappoint them.
 - Loneliness does not come from having no people about one, but from being unable to communicate the things that seem important to oneself, or from holding certain views which others find inadmissible.
 - We humans are alone in this world for a reason.
 We murdered and butchered anything that challenged our primacy.